 490.065.
-1. [In any civil action, if scientific, technical or other specialized
+1. [In any civil action, if scientific, technical or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education may testify thereto in the form of an opinion or otherwise.

-- 2 knowledge will assist the trier of fact to understand the evidence or to determine - 3 a fact in issue, a witness qualified as an expert by knowledge, skill, experience, - 4 training, or education may testify thereto in the form of an opinion or otherwise. - 5 2.
-Testimony by such an expert witness in the form of an opinion or - 6 inference otherwise admissible is not objectionable because it embraces an - 7 ultimate issue to be decided by the trier of fact. - 8 3.
-The facts or data in a particular case upon which an expert bases an - 9 opinion or inference may be those perceived by or made known to him at or before - 10 the hearing and must be of a type reasonably relied upon by experts in the field - 11 in forming opinions or inferences upon the subject and must be otherwise - 12 reasonably reliable. - 13 4.
-If a reasonable foundation is laid, an expert may testify in terms of - 14 opinion or inference and give the reasons therefor without the use of hypothetical - 15 questions, unless the court believes the use of a hypothetical question will make - 16 the expert's opinion more understandable or of greater assistance to the jury due - 17 to the particular facts of the case.]
-A witness who is qualified as an expert - 18 by knowledge, skill, experience, training, or education may testify in - 19 the form of an opinion or otherwise if:
+5 2.
+Testimony by such an expert witness in the form of an opinion or 6 inference otherwise admissible is not objectionable because it embraces an 7 ultimate issue to be decided by the trier of fact.

+8 3.
+The facts or data in a particular case upon which an expert bases an 9 opinion or inference may be those perceived by or made known to him at or before 10 the hearing and must be of a type reasonably relied upon by experts in the field 11 in forming opinions or inferences upon the subject and must be otherwise 12 reasonably reliable.

+4. If a reasonable foundation is laid, an expert may testify in terms of opinion or inference and give the reasons therefor without the use of hypothetical questions, unless the court believes the use of a hypothetical question will make the expert's opinion more understandable or of greater assistance to the jury due to the particular facts of the case.]
+A witness who is qualified as an expert by knowledge, skill, experience, training, or education may testify in 19 the form of an opinion or otherwise if:
-SB 975

-- 20 (1) The expert's scientific, technical, or other specialized 21 knowledge will help the trier of fact to understand the evidence or to 22 determine a fact in issue; - (2) The testimony is based on sufficient facts or data; - 24 (3) The testimony is the product of reliable principles and 25 methods; and - 26 (4) The expert has reliably applied the principles and methods 27 to the facts of the case. - 28 2.
-An expert may base an opinion on facts or data in the case that the expert has been made aware of or personally observed.
-If 30 experts in the particular field would reasonably rely on those kinds of 31 facts or data in forming an opinion on the subject, such facts or data 32 need not be admissible for the opinion to be admitted.
-But if the facts 33 or data would otherwise be inadmissible, the proponent of the opinion 34 may disclose them to the jury only if their probative value in helping 35 the jury evaluate the opinion substantially outweighs their prejudicial effect. - 3.
-(1) An opinion is not objectionable because it embraces an ultimate issue. - 39 (2) In a criminal case, an expert witness shall not state an 40 opinion about whether the defendant did or did not have a mental state 41 or condition that constitutes an element of the crime charged or of a 42 defense.
-Those matters are for the trier of fact alone. - 43 4.
-Unless the court orders otherwise, an expert may state an 44 opinion and give the reasons for it without first testifying to the 45 underlying facts or data.
+(1) The expert's scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue;

+23 (2) The testimony is based on sufficient facts or data;

+24 (3) The testimony is the product of reliable principles and 25 methods; and

+26 (4) The expert has reliably applied the principles and methods27 to the facts of the case.

+2. An expert may base an opinion on facts or data in the case 2829that the expert has been made aware of or personally observed.
+If experts in the particular field would reasonably rely on those kinds of 30 facts or data in forming an opinion on the subject, they need not be 31admissible for the opinion to be admitted.
+But if the facts or data 32would otherwise be inadmissible, the proponent of the opinion may 33 34disclose them to the jury only if their probative value in helping the 35 jury evaluate the opinion substantially outweighs their prejudicial effect.
+36

+37 3.
+(1) An opinion is not objectionable just because it embraces 38 an ultimate issue.

+(2) In a criminal case, an expert witness must not state an opinion about whether the defendant did or did not have a mental state or condition that constitutes an element of the crime charged or of a defense.
+Those matters are for the trier of fact alone.

+43 4.
+Unless the court orders otherwise, an expert may state an 44 opinion, and give the reasons for it, without first testifying to the 45 underlying facts or data.
 But the expert may be required to disclose 46 those facts or data on cross-examination.

+\checkmark